A guide to using multiple credit cards from different banks and credit card issuers.

 - Pay down credit card debt faster with a 0% balance transfer rate

 - Save money on spending with a 0% purchase rate offer

 - Take advantage of different complimentary extras available with premium credit cards

 - Pay no foreign transaction fees when travelling or shopping online with an international retailer

 - Get the benefits of an American Express card with the wider card acceptance of Visa or Mastercard

 If you have or want to use several credit cards, keeping the following tips in mind will help you make the most of each account.

 - Have a reason for each card.
 You will get more value out of each card if it serves a specific purpose.
 For example, you could use a frequent flyer credit card to earn more rewards, but a card with no foreign transaction fees for your actual travel.
 This is more effective than, say, having two rewards credit cards or two low rate cards with similar benefits.

 - Be specific about when you use each card.
-It’s important to consider when you will use different cards so that you can get the greatest benefit from each account.
+Consider when you will use different cards so that you can get the greatest benefit from each account.
 For example, you could use a low rate card if you know you need a few months to pay off a purchase, while you may want to pay for flights and accommodation using a card that offers complimentary travel insurance.
 Similarly, you could use a business credit card for your professional expenses, and have a low-cost, no annual fee card for occasional personal expenses.